CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 In addition, they can all crack A5/1 encryption which is most commonly used for GSM traffic on the fly (passively)!
 Only the latest A5/3 encryption which is used for securing mobile data (4G and 3G) and is offered as [new security standard for GSM encryption](http://www.telekom.com/media/company/210108) remains secure in practice while susceptible to theoretical attacks.
 Although A5/3 withstands passive eavesdropping, it can be bypassed by IMSI-Catchers forcing a mobile device into 2G mode and [downgrade encryption to A5/1 or disable it](http://www.septier.com/149.html).

 There are almost no phones on the market which offer an option to check what kind of encryption is used to secure GSM traffic.
 And although the [Issue of not having a convenient display of the Ciphering Indictor](https://code.google.com/p/android/issues/detail?id=5353) has been assigned to Google since 2009, it seems they're getting paid (or are forced to) blatantly ignoring it.
 The only way to protect a mobile device from downgrade attacks is to disable 2G if this option is available.
 In this case the phone will not be able to receive or make calls in areas without 3G coverage.
-This is why the original author named "E:V:A" started this project. **Let's detect and protect against these threats!** Never think that you've got "nothing to hide".
-You'll regret it one day.
+This is why the original author named "E:V:A" started this project. **Let's detect and protect against these threats!** Never think you've got "nothing to hide".

-Some examples to make you familar with IMSI-Catcher threads:
+Some examples to make you familar with the most common IMSI-Catcher threats:

 * **[NSA-Killings with IMSI-Catcher drones](https://firstlook.org/theintercept/article/2014/02/10/the-nsas-secret-role/)**.
 * On YouTube: [How easy it is to clone phones](http://www.youtube.com/watch?v=Ydo19YOzpzU).